MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-format-text-in-documents.md

 ## VSTO Add-in Example

-#### To format text using an VSTO Add-in
+#### To format text using a VSTO Add-in

-1. The following example can be used in an VSTO Add-in.
+1. The following example can be used in a VSTO Add-in.
 This example uses the active document.
 To use this code, run it from the `ThisAddIn` class in your project.

      [!code-vb[Trin_VstcoreWordAutomationAddIn#62](../vsto/codesnippet/VisualBasic/Trin_VstcoreWordAutomationAddIn/ThisAddIn.vb#62)]
      [!code-csharp[Trin_VstcoreWordAutomationAddIn#62](../vsto/codesnippet/CSharp/Trin_VstcoreWordAutomationAddIn/ThisAddIn.cs#62)]